massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 Styles (size, color, etc.) should always be set via CSS to optimize the use of the file.
 Do not include style data in the svg file itself.

-In Patternlab, all icons are treated as decorative.
-All svg files contains `aria-hidden="true"` to ensure its visibility setting in the files.
+In Mayflower Patternlab, all icons are treated as decorative.
+All svg files contain `aria-hidden="true"` in the file to ensure their visibility setting is correct.

 ```
 <svg aria-hidden="true" ...>...</svg>